Decorate Your Home With Quilts

 Quilts provide warmth as bed coverings, but their aesthetic value transcends their practical value.
 A quilt on a bed provides beauty and character to the bedroom.
 The color combinations, the pattern, the quilting, and any decorative touches all add a unique value to personalize a room.
 In addition, a combination of quilted pillows in different sizes can enhance the look, adding a warm, homey feel to the bedroom.

 Additional Tips for Using Quilts in Your Home

-- Choose your own style and find quilts that go with them.
-Alternatively, get quilts you like and fit a theme around it.
+- Choose your own style and find quilts that go with it.
+Alternatively, get quilts you like and fit a theme around them.
 Quilts are timeless, so you can go with whatever you like without worrying about trends and fashions.
 If you like them, use them.

 - You can buy already-made quilts from antique stores, thrift stores, eBay, Etsy, flea markets, and yard sales.
 You can also buy them from other internet sites.
 The Amish are known for their high quality quilts that they make for selling.
 Quilt stores usually sell material to make quilts, and not already made quilts, but they may be able to get you in touch with people who are willing to make them for you.

 - Don't try too hard to match the colors exactly.
 Coordinating colors and themes work better to beautify your home without seeming contrived.
 In fact, if the quilt doesn't match exactly, it will be less likely to blend into the surroundings and will get the attention that it deserves.

 - Use your valuable or antique quilts in ways that will provide the joy of seeing them without letting them be someplace where people will routinely touch them, so they have less of a chance to get damaged.
 You can use less valuable quilts on the couch as a throw where people can use them when they are ill, and children have access to them to drag them around as they are playing.

 - Keep your quilt away from direct sunlight to reduce fading, and away from moisture to avoid mold.